 It starts by taking crushed apple juice (apple cider – loosely strained) and fermenting it with yeast to produce alcohol.
 After this, bacteria is added to the apple alcohol solution which is further fermented by the bacteria.
 The conversion of alcohol to acetic acid is how vinegar is produced (the same thing that happens to wine when it is ‘off’).

-Because the cider is not ultra-filtered, other components of the apple will be present such as protein, enzymes and the bacteria themselves that made the vinegar in the first place.
+Because the cider is not ultra-filtered, other components of the apple will be present such as protein, enzymes, and the bacteria themselves that made the vinegar in the first place.
 For this reason, unpasteurized, non-filtered apple cider vinegar will be murky AND contain some probiotic bacteria.

-Bloating and digestion: apple cider vinegar has long been promoted to help with bloating.
+Apple cider vinegar has long been promoted to help with bloating.
 One problem is that the exact cause of bloating isn’t straightforward.
 Therefore addressing this common gut complaint needs a little nutritional detective work.
 Bloating can be due to low stomach acid or constipation or it could be due to something else.
 Many believe that the acetic acid in apple cider vinegar will help with the digestion of protein-rich foods.
 The stomach produces acid for this reason but as we age, we make less of it.
 Bloating is a legit consequence of low stomach acid but to date, there isn’t any robust research showing that apple cider vinegar will do the trick.

-Having said that, anecdotally I’ve had clients benefit from taking some apple cider vinegar diluted in water with meals when it came to relieving some post meal ‘heaviness’.
+Having said that, anecdotally I’ve had clients benefit from taking some apple cider vinegar diluted in water with meals when it came to relieving some post-meal ‘heaviness’.
 This was suggested after a proper assessment was done and other causes of digestive issues were ruled out and addressed.
-Don’t use vinegar as self treatment first.
+Don’t use vinegar as self-treatment first.
 If you’re having troubling digestive and gut issues, seek professional help.

 A lack of adequate stomach acid can result in altered digestion, food fermentation, and gas production.
-Supporting the stomach with additional acid from apple cider vinegar seems intuitive but again, there isn’t a ton of research.
+Supporting the stomach with additional acid from apple cider vinegar seems counter-intuitive but again, there isn’t a ton of research.

-Gut inflammation: some of the claims for this claim is that apple cider vinegar will ease inflammation by supporting the digestion of problematic foods.
+Some of the claims for this claim is that apple cider vinegar will ease inflammation by supporting the digestion of problematic foods.
 As well, by helping to prevent the overgrowth of bad bacteria, apple cider vinegar will prevent and/or reduce gut inflammation.

 If only it was that simple.
 This just isn’t true.